Two thousand flee as battle engulfs South Sudan town

 Human rights groups accuse the army of serious abuses against civilians, including simulated drownings and rape, during a disarmament process aimed at ending the inter-ethnic violence.

-A radio station with links to Yau Yau’s group said the rebels were fighting the government because of the alleged abuses during the disarmament programme.
+A radio station with links to Yau Yau’s group said the rebels were fighting the government because of the alleged abuses during the disarmament program.